-- · Bringing the college into disrepute - · Disruption of others' learning - Providing false or misleading information on an application or during a college interview - Use of devices to record sound/images without an individual's knowledge and/or permission - Failure to comply with the Social Media Policy and the Use of Computers Agreement - · Plagiarism or any form of academic cheating - · Failing to wear ID or loaning ID to someone else - Inviting or encouraging non-college members onto campus (Students must report any unauthorised people onsite to Reception or Student Services) - Parking in the college car park without a permit or parking unlawfully in local vicinity - Actions which cause a health & safety concern (or failing to respond to a health & safety concern), putting members of the college community at risk - · Littering on campus or around the perimeter - · Smoking or vaping on campus
+- · Bringing the college into disrepute - · Disruption of others' learning - Providing false or misleading information on an application or during a college interview - Use of devices to record sound/images without an individual's knowledge and/or permission - Failure to comply with the Social Media Policy and the Use of Computers Agreement - · Plagiarism or any form of academic cheating - Failing to wear ID or loaning ID to someone else Inviting or encouraging non-college members - Inviting or encouraging non-college members onto campus (Students must report any unauthorised people onsite to Reception or Student Services) - Parking in the college car park without a permit or parking unlawfully in local vicinity - Actions which cause a health & safety concern (or failing to respond to a health & safety concern), putting members of the college community at risk - · Littering on campus or around the perimeter - · Smoking or vaping on campus

-- Failure to be considerate of neighbours, drivers, and pedestrians around the college perimeter - No congregating in groups or smoking/vaping around the college perimeter - Jaywalking in the college vicinity: students must not cross Hurst Road except via a pedestrian crossing, and must not walk-through vehicle entrances - Using college computers or devices to send abusive, scandalous, obscene, or defamatory communications of any kind - Attempting to access or download obscene or pornographic images on the college network or otherwise being in possession such material - Attending college or college-related activities under the influence of alcohol or illegal substances - Carrying, using, or distributing prohibited drugs, alcohol, or illegal substances, on or within the vicinity of the college campus - Involvement in the distribution of prohibited drugs or illegal substances outside college
+- Failure to be considerate of neighbours, drivers, and pedestrians around the college perimeter - Congregating in groups or smoking/vaping around the college perimeter - Jaywalking in the college vicinity: students must not cross Hurst Road except via a pedestrian crossing - Inappropriate campus entry/exit students must not walk-through vehicle entrances or climb over perimeter fencing/gates - Using college computers or devices to send abusive, scandalous, obscene, or defamatory communications of any kind - Attempting to access or download obscene or pornographic images on the college network or otherwise being in possession such material - Attending college or college-related activities under the influence of alcohol or illegal substances - Carrying, using, or distributing prohibited drugs, alcohol, or illegal substances, on or within the vicinity of the college campus

-- Bullying and harassment (online and in person) - Discriminatory language or behaviour - Making malicious or false allegations or complaints - Being a party to a criminal act - Wilful damage to college property - Taking part in, or encouraging others to take part in, illegal extremist activities intended to radicalise themselves or others - Violent, aggressive, or threatening behaviour towards any member of the college community or any member of the public - Unwanted sexual behaviours, harassment and abuse including sharing unwanted sexual images - Carrying, threatening to use, or using an offensive weapon on or off campus - Carrying a potential or imitation weapon into college, or within the immediate vicinity of the college
+- Involvement in the distribution of prohibited drugs or illegal substances outside college - Bullying and harassment (online and in person)

+Discriminatory language or behaviour - Making malicious or false allegations or complaints - Being a party to a criminal act - Wilful damage to college property - Taking part in, or encouraging others to take part in, illegal extremist activities intended to radicalise themselves or others - Violent, aggressive, or threatening behaviour towards any member of the college community or any member of the public - · Inappropriate sexual activity on campus - Unwanted sexual behaviours, harassment and abuse including sharing sexual images - Carrying, threatening to use, or using an offensive weapon on or off campus - Carrying a potential or imitation weapon into college, or within the immediate vicinity of the college

-Compliance with the code of conduct is promoted through the college's Student Behaviour Policy, a copy of which is available from the college website.
+Compliance with the code of conduct is promoted through the Student Contract and the Student Behaviour Policy, a copy of which is available from the college website.
 If a student does not comply with the Code of Conduct, the Student Behaviour Policy and Procedures may be used.
-If a student has a grievance in relation to the application of the Behaviour Policy, the guidelines in the Complaints Policy (available on the college website) should be used.
+If a student has a grievance in relation to the application of the Behaviour Policy, the guidelines in the Complaints Policy (available on the college website) should be followed.

-APPENDIX 2: QUICK REFERENCE GUIDE TO INTERVENTION, RECORDING & REFERRAL
+QUICK REFERENCE GUIDE TO INTERVENTION, RECORDING & REFERRAL